Defensive Mechanic

 Different situations call for different Attributes.
 Here are the most common saves.

-Fear effects, charm, intimidation, and willpower challenges.
-Stand firm against manipulation.
+Frightened and other willpower challenges.
+Stand firm against fear and intimidation.

 When You Force a Save